univention/intercom-service/intercom-variants-eval/eval_english.md

 The exponential growth of effort when "every service is talking to every other service" should be liearized;
 every service is now talking to the intercom.

+### Requirements for a Production Release
+#### Organisational
+* Security review by a third party for concept and final deliverable (for Example Dataport Security Operations Center)
+  * Schutzbedarf Feststellen und entsprechend Sicherheitskonzept, Grobkonzept, Feinkonzept, ...
+  * Decision whether to use refresh tokens
+  * Token Lifecycle: TTL, ...
+  * Decision whether we stick with stateless sessions or switch to stateful sessions
+  * CORS Options (are these complete / do they pose any risks)
+  * X-FRAME / Anti Clickjacking Options?
+  * Define a minimal set of Cookie Flags
+  * Token Exchange Permissions
+  * Token checks on ics client side / how and what does ics validate in the id token
+  * Audience / further restrictions for the exchanged tokens
+  * Review Keycloak config (at least for the intercom client config, the token cleanup is another review?)
+  * Do we have to take special measures against Session Riding?
+  * Analyse potential "Cookie Apocalypse" Impact (changing support of 3rd Party Cookies in Browsers)
+* GPDR / DSGVO Compliance / Review / Documents (this processes and distributes a bunch of personal data)
+* Architecture Review
+* Code Review
+* Quality Assurance (QA)
+* Performance Tests / Requirements

+#### Implementation
+* Session Management (currently we're just running the express default)
+  * Implement XSRF / CSRF Protection
+  * "Sperrliste" Implications (how to deny a user access in a timely manner)?
+  * "Stateless logout" Problem, we need a centralised list of invalidated sessions.
+Or we have to change the session handling.
+  * Implement Single Logout Implementation (since there is no logout button for the intercom, the user has no possibility to end their session)
+* Concept for HA
+  * how to deploy multiple ics
+  * test that it actually works
+  * how is failover achieved, what happens if one instance dies?
+  * how is a session ended on all nodes?
+  * ...
+* Usual Chores
+  * Implement Secure Storage for secrets (vault, ...)
+  * Implement thorough checks for input data
+  * Implement (more) error Handling
+  * Implement General Logging
+  * Implement Audit Logging for Auth
+  * Implement Monitoring
+  * Remove debug / test helpers (like the token leak by design, logging tokens, ...)
+  * Refine Header Massaging for Matrix (seems to work fine but we never talked about it with element/nordeck)
+  * Protection against DoS?
+  * Enforce TLS.
+How / where is what terminated (atm we're ignoring certificate errors at some points)
+  * Documentation for Admins
+  * Packaging
+  * Creation / Hardening of a Container / Host / ... (atm this is running on the "everything else" host)
+  * EOL Documentation / What to do to remove the service from the stack after it is not needed anymore.

 ## 3. Vendor Perspective
 Intercom vs API Gateway Integration, is an API Gateway Mode for the Backends an Alternative?